openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 ## Frequently Asked Questions (FAQs)

+**When should I use CE?**

+Use when you want to work offline (CE), and if you need more options for data export than .csv (CE).

+**How do I install CE?**

+Navigate to [http://www.openforis.org/tools/collect.html](http://www.openforis.org/tools/collect.html).
+Here you can download the “Collect” application by clicking on “Download last version” and selecting the correct version.
+Download and install Collect to your computer.
+If needed, please see the installation help available at [http://www.openforis.org/tools/collect/tutorials/installation.html](http://www.openforis.org/tools/collect/tutorials/installation.html).

+**What rules are there for naming my survey?**

+Your title must be all lowercase with no spaces, the tool will automatically convert caps to lowercase and spaces to underscores (_).

+**How often should I save my project?**

+Anytime you make a change that affects your survey, consider saving.
+Alternatively, consider saving every few minutes while actively working.

+**If my session times out, how do I return to my survey window?**

+If your session times out or you accidentally close the window, you can return to the Edit survey window by clicking Survey Designer -> List of surveys -> click on the name of your survey -> Edit survey.

+**Are there any rules for code list names?**

+Any name for any code list you create MUST be all lowercase and have no spaces.

+**Are there any rules for importing an existing sampling design?**

+The csv file should contain the following categories in the following order:
+*  levelX_code columns: 1 column for each level X (maximum 3 levels, e.g. if you have 2 levels, cluster and plot, you will have a column "level1_code" with cluster id value and a column "level2_code" for plot id value);
+*  x: easting, in the same CoordinateReference Systems settings of the survey;
+*  y: northing, in the same CoordinateReference Systems settings of the survey;
+*  srs_id: id of the coordinate reference system, the same used as in the Coordinate Reference Systems settings of the survey; and
+*  Any additional columns (to a maximum of 10) can be added to the csv file in order to record additional information related to the sampling points (eg. slope , administrative units, etc.)

+**What are some imagery interpretation tips?**

+Here are some image interpretation tips:
+* Seasonality issues can occur when different land uses appear different between seasons.
+For example, a grassland might be bright green in spring but look brown in the summer.
+If you saw just the brown imagery, you might think the brown is dirt and incorrectly classify the grassland as barren dirt.
+* Zooming in and out to gather contextual clues from the landscape is important for multiple land use and land cover types.
+For example:
+  - Water in larger water bodies often appears black or dark until you zoom out.
+  - Tree plantations may look like forests until you zoom out and see the regular pattern of planted trees.

+**Where can I find additional help?**

 For further support using Collect Earth, go to openforis.org and click “Community Support” in the upper navigation bar.

 ![](figures/openforis_community_support.png)

 Here you can create an account and ask a question and it will reach OpenForis directly or others in the OpenForis community can help.

 ![](figures/openforis_community_support1.JPG)

 -----